BioHPC/MegaR/README.md

  * Libraries:
    * devtools

-To install devtools, use the command: install.packages("devtools")
+To install devtools, use below command:

+> install.packages("devtools")

 Note: megaR also uses shiny, shinythemes; randomForest; stringr; caret, plyr; ggplot2; RColorBrewer; biomformat; biomaRt.
 However, those packages will be installed if using install_github from below.